awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-mount-cmd-dns-name.md

   file-system-id.efs.aws-region.amazonaws.com
   ```
 **Note**
- DNS resolution requires that the Amazon EFS file system has a mount target in the same Availabilty Zone as the client instance\.
+ DNS resolution requires that the Amazon EFS file system has a mount target in the same Availability Zone as the client instance\.

   Using the file system DNS name, you can mount a file system on your Amazon EC2 instance with the following command\.